AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/example-configurations.md

 >[!ENDTABS]

-## Usage in other Adobe applications
+## Usage in other Adobe Commerce

-The graph configuration examples in this section outlines use cases for Real-Time Customer Data Platform, Adobe Journey Optimizer, and Adobe Commerce.
+The graph configuration examples in this section outlines use cases for Adobe Commerce.
 The examples below are focused on retail customers with two user types:

 * Registered user (users that created an account)
 * Guest users (users that only have an email address)